Akashsingh1118/submissions/README.md

-This repo contains some questions related to concepts like digit dynamic programming, dp on trees, fenwick tree, sparse tables etc.
+This repo contains some questions related to concepts like digit dp, dp on trees, fenwick trees, sparse tables etc.